User Guide

 After a topic is closed, the platform provides a brief survey, accessible via a link located below the topic description.

 The survey contains a qualitative and a quantitative question.
-The qualitative question is a simple multiple-choice item asking users how much their perspective may have shifted after reviewing the data on the platform.
+The qualitative question is a simple multiple-choice question asking users how much their perspective may have shifted after reviewing the data on the platform.
 The response options are: Not at all, Just a little, Considerably, and Total transformation.

 For example, consider a topic with two viewpoints, Viewpoint 1 and Viewpoint 2.
 A user might initially lean 80% towards Viewpoint 1 and 20% towards Viewpoint 2.
 However, after exploring the platform's data, their support might shift to 40% for Viewpoint 1 and 60% for Viewpoint 2.